Q: Where are you aching to go you have yet to visit?

 You can’t make me choose between them… BOTH!

 Q: You describe yourself as introverted.
-How does your personality influence your companionship style and relationships with clients?
+How does your personality influence your relationship style in the world of dating?

 Fantastic question.
-I wrote a blog entry all about being an introverted companion, which you can read here.
+I wrote a blog entry all about being a introvert in this world , which you can read here.